OpenElectionData/oedi/_academy/using-census-data-to-strengthen-voter-registration-analysis.en.md

 To prevent this from happening, consider copying all of columns L-N and pasting the data back “as values.”
 Here’s how this is done.

 1\.
-Select all of columns L-M by clicking the letter “L” at the top of the column and, while still holding down, dragging your cursor across to column “N.”
+Select all of columns L-N by clicking the letter “L” at the top of the column and, while still holding down, dragging your cursor across to column “N.”

 [![Image 1](/assets/images/academy/module_7/36_paste_vals_1.png)](/assets/images/academy/module_7/36_paste_vals_1.png)